Ormeline/CV/README.md

 #### Makers Academy (March 2023 to July 2023)

 - Full stack web development
-- Focus on Test Driven Development, with an emphasis on paring to problemsolve effeciently and working in an agile way.
+- Focus on Test Driven Development, with an emphasis on pairing to problem solve efficiently and working in an agile way.
 Required team work and effective communication
 - Object Oriented Programming & software design
 - Independent learner and problem-solver
 - Experience with MVC and DDD framework patterns

 #### HyperionDev (December 2022 to March 2023)

-- Completed the [Software Engineer Bootcamp](https://www.hyperiondev.com/bootcamps/software-engineering/) 16 weeks full time course.
+- Completed the [Software Engineer Bootcamp](https://www.hyperiondev.com/bootcamps/software-engineering/) 13 weeks full time course.
 - Learnt the fundamentals skills of backend development and machine learning (Python).
 - Built a [Shoe Inventory](https://github.com/Ormeline/shoe-inventory) System – Implemented this project in Python.
 Users are able to view shoes, add shoes, search for shoes and restock shoes.
 Stored shoe objects in a list.
 Used text file to read and write data.
 Formatted tables with python-tabulate.